natecrow/consonance-vscode-themes/README.md

 # Consonance Color Themes for VS Code

-Collection of minimalistic dark and light color themes that each consist of one primary hue.
+Collection of minimalistic dark color themes that each consist of one primary hue.

 # About